smsmit30/parsimony-consensus-mapping/README.md

 			Used_Maps (directory)
 				linkage group .txt files that were used in a merge

-#### the following is for if you want to run the scripts without using the wrapper
+**the following is for if you want to run the scripts without using the wrapper**
-[2] parse_maps takes the original population files and splits them into individual
-	linkage group files
+1. parse_maps takes the original population files and splits them into individual linkage group files

 	python parse_maps.py <path/to/unparsed/population/maps>